 OET vs IELTS: What is the Difference Between OET and IELTS Exam?

 IELTS and OET are the two most important English language proficiency exams in the world.
 Deciding between IELTS and OET depends on your higher education goals.
 OET is specifically designed for healthcare professionals.
-On the other hand, IELTS offers a broader range of applications.
+On the other hand, IELTS is for study and work in English speaking countries.

 One of the prerequisites for going abroad to pursue higher education is the possession of an English Language Proficiency exam certificate or score.
 Oftentimes, students are left in a state of confusion when it comes to appearing for OET or IELTS exam.
 Both exams evaluate the English language skills of candidates.
 Students frequently question which exam is simpler and which exam is better for them.